Can Robot Mowers Actually Handle Stone Pathways Without Damage?

 How Does RoboUP Robot Mower Deal With Stone Paths?

 Robot mowers in general can glide through gravel, depending on which robot mower you get.
-There may still be some risks involved as mentioned previously, which is why it is important to research your robot mowers properly before purchase, and understand what type of stone path lies in your garden.
+There may still be some risks involved, as mentioned previously, so it is important to research your robot mowers properly before purchase, and understand what type of stone path lies in your garden.

 Most RoboUP users in Europe prefer DIY pathways made with cobblestone.
-This makes it easy for RoboUP robot mowers to avoid the levitated grounds with its advanced AI Vision camera, obstacle avoidance and precise RTK positioning for swift navigation.
+This makes it easy for the RoboUP mower to avoid the levitated grounds with its advanced AI Vision camera, obstacle avoidance, and precise RTK positioning for swift navigation.
 There's another way that RoboUP mowers can deal with gravel and stone paths.
-This is when To-Go Zones come into play where you can simply set To-Go Zones on the App so that the mower can glide directly through the stones and gravel.
+This is when To-Go Zones come into play, where you can simply set To-Go Zones on the App so that the mower can glide directly through the stones and gravel.

 How to Create To-Go Zones?